watzo/aksy/README.txt

 1. Introduction

-Originally conceived as a competitive cross-platform Ak.Sys, its author got realistic after a while - re-conceiving it as a complementary product for Ak.Sys, focussing on batch functionality and scripting.
+Originally conceived as a competitive cross-platform Ak.Sys, its author, Walco van Loon, got realistic after a while - re-conceiving it as a complementary product for Ak.Sys, focussing on batch functionality and scripting.
 Currently, it supports ~500 sysex functions and file transfers on the Z-Series/MPC4000 and some